 Prior to submitting an application packet, the potential applicant must meet training requirements as specified: 3 years work experience with a minimum of 6000 hours in the field of veterinary medicine as a credentialed veterinary technician with 2000 of these hours in the practice of veterinary dentistry within two years prior to applying.
 Candidates must have access and ability to take intraoral dental x-rays at a location where they acquire their submitted case logs and reports.
 Upon acceptance into the two year AVDT mentorship program, the applicant must commit to a minimum of 4000 hours practicing veterinary technology with 3000 of these hours spent in veterinary dentistry.
 The applicant does not have to work for a veterinary dental specialist to be able to earn their VTS (Dentistry) designation, but they do need to obtain access to advanced dental procedures to fulfill the requirements.

 All applicants must establish a VTS (Dentistry) mentor.
 Mentors can be anyone that has become credentialed as a VTS (Dentistry) by the AVDT.
-A list of available mentors will be provided to you in the current year application packet.
+A list of available mentors will be provided to you in the current year application packet; as this list changes annually.
+No other list will be provided prior to the application packet.
 No other veterinarians, veterinary technicians or people in human dentistry are eligible to serve as an AVDT mentor.
 Applicants are required to provide the mentor with an outline detailing how they intend to accomplish the training program.
 The mentor must then approve this outline.
 Once the training methods are agreed upon, the applicant must sign and submit the proposal to the AVDT Board of Directors for further approval.
-If an applicant needs help finding a mentor, they should contact our Secretary at email@example.com
+If an applicant needs help finding a mentor, they should contact our Secretary at firstname.lastname@example.org

 Once the application is accepted, the applicant will receive a credentials packet with information on the required case logs, case reports, CE requirements, and all other necessary requirements.
 Notice of acceptance will be issued within 30 days.
 The packet will also contain all the current information required for the credentials packet to be submitted for review.
 The Credentials Chair will communicate with tracking veterinary technicians and their mentors throughout the process and can be contacted with any questions.
 The credentialing process takes approximately 2 years.
 Please see Credentialing Process tab for more detailed information on the credentialing portion.